Detect 3D Schools dialog box

 3D object problems

-Preparing instrument scanning data for schools detection
+Preparing instrument scanning data for school detection